 Nutella lovers, brace yourselves.
 Cheetos?
 It can’t be!
 Just the thought of Cheetos and Nutella gets a scrunch-faced, cringe-worthy reaction.
 I know, I was hesitant to try this at first too.
 Aside from some of the other rejects, I was sure these would not make the list, but I promise they will not ruin Nutella for you.
 This pair will be an accomplishment you can cross right off your bucket-list of weird combinations, because it has definitely topped my list.

 Typically, I am not one to go for Cheetos on a regular basis, so this combination was very eye-opening.
 My first impression was good because the Nutella hazelnut spread danced with the crispy flavors of the Cheetos, and it amazingly worked well.
-Jenna thought that this could be the new phenomenon food for the state fair if it was deep-fried or something of the sorts.
+Jenna thought that this could be the new phenomenon food for the Minnesota State Fair if it was deep-fried or something of the sorts.

 The fruit gummies, in my opinion, reminded me of gross cough medicine.
 The Nutella made the creamy texture fruity in the bad kind of way, and it felt chunky, gross and was just so BLAH!
-Jenna thought that this was not the best, but somewhat reminded her of Brookside chocolates.
+Jenna thought that this was not the best combination either, but somewhat reminded her of Brookside chocolates.

 Next, we gave sweet pickles the benefit of the doubt and dipped them in Nutella.
 It would have been a very cool addition to this list, but alas, it was gag-worthy.
 Within about five seconds of testing this combo, we made a bee-line straight to the trash.
 We highly recommend staying clear of this combination.